 Testing for Non-Native English Speakers

-Students at Yale must be able to express themselves fluently in spoken and written American English.
-If you are not a native English speaker and you haven’t received at least two years of secondary or university education in an English-medium curriculum, Yale strongly recommends that you take any one of the following tests for non-native English speakers.
+Students at Yale must be able to express themselves fluently in spoken and written English.
+If you are not a native English speaker and you do not have at least two years of secondary or university education where English is the medium of instruction, you must submit the results of any one of the following tests for non-native English speakers.